 Affordability: Finding cheap motorcycle insurance in Montana

-We began our analysis with a comparison of motorcycle insurance premiums gathered from four major insurers available in Montana.
-This involved quotes based on three dozen addresses scattered across the state, which enabled us to get a fuller picture of the typical charges at each company for a given rider profile.
+We began our analysis with a comparison of motorcycle insurance premiums gathered from five major insurers available in Montana.
+This involved quotes based on more than 35 addresses scattered across the state, which enabled us to get a fuller picture of the typical charges at each company for a given rider profile.

 Annual motorcycle insurance rate

 It's likely that you'll be able to find lower prices for each of the insurers we researched.
 That's because our quotes were based on policies that would include more than just liability insurance.
-We also requested policies with the following amounts of collision and comprehensive coverage for the bike:
+We requested policies with the following amounts of coverage for the bike:

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident